chewm/GettingAndCleaningData/README.md

 Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 For convenience, it is assumed that the zip file is downloaded on local directory for the script file to work on it.
-It's not necessary to unzip the file, the run_analysis will run with the zipfile name as argument(Default file name will be HARDataset).
+It's not needed to unzip the file, the run_analysis will run with the zipfile name as argument(Default file name will be HARDataset.zip).
+For example, to run the script on XXXX.zip on current directory, just type run_analysis("XXXX.zip") at the command prompt in R.
 Just simply provide the zipfile name and directory location, the script file will generate the tidy dataset , and will create the tidy_data.txt file at the end.